Ali Caldwell: Career

 Caldwell later moved to New York City to continue her career.
 She performed regularly at NYC venues, including Drom, Milk River, and the Village Underground.
 Caldwell says one of the major moments of her young career came when director/comedian Tyler Perry attended one of her shows and posted about her performance on Facebook; "One of my favorite spots in NYC, the Village Underground.
 Ron Grant's open mic night.
 Listen to this girl.
-SHE'S AMAZING!!!
+She's amazing!!!
 Her name is Ali Caldwell.
 So much fun."

 In 2014, Caldwell had the opportunity to tour in Russia, performing 40+ shows that year.
 Caldwell later provided supporting vocals for Christina Aguilera during her record-breaking concert at Mawazine, one of the largest music festivals in the world which takes place in Morocco.
 To date, Caldwell has also headlined five multi-city tours in Europe.

-As an independent artist, Caldwell released her 2015 EP entitled "Heart of Ballads" via 2MaroMusic™/ 2MaroMedia Inc., an imprint she co-owns with her manager Omar "O2" White.
+As an independent artist, Caldwell released her 2015 EP entitled Heart of Ballads via 2MaroMusic™/ 2MaroMedia Inc., an imprint she co-owns with her manager Omar "O2" White.

 In 2016, Caldwell auditioned for season 11 of the US edition of The Voice.
 She received a four-chair turn during her blind audition where she performed "Dangerous Woman" by Ariana Grande.
 Caldwell chose Miley Cyrus as her coach for the competition.
 She was widely considered a front-runner to win the competition throughout the season.
-In a broadcast on November 14, 2017, Caldwell delivered a moving performance of the late Leonard Cohen’s "Did I Ever Love You" to rave reviews.
+In a broadcast on November 14, 2017, Caldwell delivered a moving performance of the late Leonard Cohen's "Did I Ever Love You" to rave reviews.

 Caldwell finished the season in presumed fifth place, getting controversially eliminated after stunning renditions of Dolly Parton’s "I Will Always Love You" and Rihanna's "Sledgehammer".
-The former subsequently peaked at #6 on the Nielsen SoundScan R&B Genre Chart and No. 20 on the Billboard R&B/Hip-Hop Digital Song Sales Chart.
+The former subsequently peaked at No. 6 on the Nielsen SoundScan R&B Genre Chart and No. 20 on the Billboard R&B/Hip-Hop Digital Song Sales chart.

-Caldwell released a single “To Be Loved” on January 12, 2018, her first commercial release after her time on The Voice.
-She has been working on her debut studio album entitled “88” which is set for release in early 2020 via 2MaroMusic™/ 2MaroMedia Inc.
+Caldwell released the single "To Be Loved" on January 12, 2018, her first commercial release after her time on The Voice.
+Her debut studio album entitled 88 was released in early 2020 via 2MaroMusic™/ 2MaroMedia Inc.

 In the summer of 2018, Caldwell was a contestant on season 2 of the reality television competition show The Four: Battle for Stardom.
-She lasted until the penultimate episode where fellow artist Whitney Reign took her "seat."
+She lasted until the penultimate episode where fellow artist Whitney Reign took her "seat".
 This outcome, decided by the show's panel of judges, caused much controversy among viewers, as many of them believed that Caldwell deserved to advance over Reign after Caldwell's rendition of Mariah Carey's "My All".